pnhogan/speciesfilegroup.github.io/_posts/2023-08-01-ecn-mgmt-workshop.md

 # Acknowledgements

-We would like to thank David Furth, Floyd Shockley, Nicole Gunter, Jennifer Zaspel, as well as all the individuals who worked behind the scenes to make this workshop a success.
+We would like to thank David Furth, Floyd Shockley, Nicole Gunter (Cleveland Museum of Natural History), Jennifer Zaspel (Milwaukee Public Museum), as well as all the individuals who worked behind the scenes to make this workshop a success.

 ___